FAQ

 Access to in-clinic procedures (some at no extra cost)

-Yes, members can message Dr. Stewart directly during business hours.
+Yes, members can text message Dr. Stewart directly during business hours.
 After-hours messages will be answered the next business day.

 Unfortunately, any urgent concerns after hours that cannot wait until the next business day should go to urgent care or the Emergency Room (Chest pain, stroke-like symptoms, trauma).
 For things that can wait, members can message us and be seen within the next 1-2 business days for urgent care needs.

-Northwest DPC is a cash-for-service clinic, which means we work directly with you, not insurance companies.
+We currently only bill Traditional Medicare and L&I claims.
+Otherwise we accept HSA funds or direct-pay.
+By limiting the insurance we bill, we work directly with you, not insurance companies.
 This allows us to offer transparent pricing, more personalized care, and complete control over your treatment — without third-party restrictions or surprise billing.

 That said, you can still use your insurance in several helpful ways: